ayushhhthakur/RentRally/README.md

 ## Introduction

-Rent-a-Ride is a comprehensive online car renting system designed to streamline the process of renting vehicles.
+Rent-Rally is a comprehensive online car renting system designed to streamline the process of renting vehicles.
 This platform is intended for private use and is not open for contributions or cloning.

 ## Features